Short stories from the 1970s

 Last Ghanada illustrated by Protul Chandra Bandyopadhyay before his death in 1974.

 Tawl.
-From Ghanada Samogro 2.
+From Ghanada Shawmogro 2.

 Artist: Onkarnath Bhattacharya

-Tawl from the Puja annual Monihar, 1970
+Tawl from the Puja annual Monihaar, 1970

 Artist: Protul Chandra Bandyopadhyay

-Tawl from Jnar Nam Ghanada (1971)
+Tawl from Jnaar Naam Ghanada (1971)

 Artist: Ajit Gupta

-Tawl from Ghanadar Bachhai Galpo (1992)
+Tawl from Ghanadar Baachhaai Gawlpo (1992)

 Artist: Dilip Das

-Ghanadar Dhonurbhango / Ghanadar Bahattor
+Ghanadar Dhonurbhawngo / Ghanadar Baahaattor

 (Dhonu Bows Down), 1970

-First Published: 1970, Barshik Shishushathi
+First Published: 1970, Baarshik Shishushaathi

 Illustrations: Shailo Chakraborty